Public Works Program

-Every year, NCTCOG's Public Works program is updated and paid for cooperatively by cities and counties across North Central Texas.
-The FY2018 Public Works Program (PDF) was approved by the Public Works Council in August 2017.
+Every year, NCTCOG's Public Works program is updated and paid for cooperatively by cities, counties, and other partners across North Central Texas.
+The FY2024 Public Works Work Program was approved by the Public Works Council in August 2023.

 Public Works Council

-The Public Works Council (PWC), initially established as the Public Works Advisory Committee in 1984, provides expertise and support to the Executive Board and staff on a wide range of local public works issues.
-For example, the PWC provides continuing advice regarding the Public Works Construction Standards - North Central Texas, as well as such issues as managing right-of-way, comprehensive and consistent storm water management through iSWM, and regional pavement design guidance, as well as identified subregional issues.
+The Public Works Council (PWC), initially established as the Public Works Advisory Committee in 1984, provides expertise and support to NCTCOG's Executive Board and staff on a wide range of regional public works issues.
+For example, the PWC provides continuing advice regarding the Public Works Construction Standards - North Central Texas, as well as such issues as managing right-of-way, comprehensive and consistent stormwater management through iSWM, regional pavement design guidance, and other identified subregional issues.